EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 **Links**
 - [Skunk2 Intake vs. B18C Stock Intake](https://www.ek9.org/index.php?threads/skunk2-intake-vs-b18c-stock-intake.38067/)
 - [Type R intake manifold vs SKUNK2](https://www.team-integra.net/threads/type-r-intake-manifold-vs-skunk2.31104/)

+## Timing Belt Cover

+If you don't want to leave your cam gears / timing belt exposed then you'll need to pick up both halves of the GSR upper timing belt covers.
+The B20, LS, and GSR all share the same lower timing belt cover so you can re-use the lower one off your B20 block.

+Part #s:
+- GSR upper outer cover: 11820-P72-000
+- GSR upper inner cover: 11840-P72-010
+- GSR upper cover seal 11832-P72-000

+The B20 and GSR use the same timing cover bolts so there's no need to buy new ones.

 ## Seals, Gaskets, and More